andrewcccc/andrewcccc.github.io/projects.md

 ```

 - API Call: With Retrofit configured, we can now create an instance of the defined interface using the Retrofit object.
 This instance acts as a proxy for making API requests.
-To execute an API call, simply invoke the methods defined in the interface.
+To **execute an API call**, simply invoke the methods defined in the interface.
 Retrofit handles the heavy lifting of making the network request asynchronously and processing the response.

 ```java
 private void fetchData() {